cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > Utilizing electromagnetic acceleration, it can fire projectiles at
 > extremely high velocities with pinpoint accuracy.
 Designed for
 > close-Quarter to near space engagements, the Vulcan is capable of
-> delivering a relentless barrage, overwhelming enemy defenses.
+> delivering a relentless barrage, overwhelming enemy defences.
 With a
 > firing rate of 1200 rounds per minute, it excels in both offensive
 > and
 > defensive roles, making it a staple for any well-equipped vessel.

-#### Convetional Projectile Weapons
+#### Conventional Projectile Weapons

 Conventional projectile weapons encompass a wide range of firearms and cannons that use chemical propellants to launch projectiles.
 While not